DotNet Build Action

 Flags

-No incremental Build
+No incremental build

 No dependencies

-Set this flag to force all dependencies to be resolved even if the last restore was successful.
-It is the same as deleting the project.assets.json file. [---force]
+Force all dependencies to be resolved even if the last restore was successful.
+This is equivalent to deleting the project.assets.json file.
+Use this when package sources or versions have changed and cached restore results may be stale. [--force]

 Additional Arguments